MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/iotnxp.md

 ## BSP Access

 If you are interested to enable support for your own i.MX hardware, please access the BSP source and documentation on [Github]( https://github.com/ms-iot/imx-iotcore).
-Unless noted, the majority of the source is provided under MIT license.
-The code is still under development.
-Not all platform features are fully enabled or optimized.
-The code is currently intended for non-commercial development only at time time.
-A commercial quality release is expected later in 2019.
+Unless noted, the majority of the source is provided under MIT license.The code is released for commercial use with support provided by NXP - https://www.nxp.com/support/developer-resources/evaluation-and-development-boards/i.mx-evaluation-and-development-boards/i.mx-software-and-development-tool:IMX-SW

 If you have NXP hardware/BSP releated questions or feedback on how the BSP can better support your targeted solution, please post to the [NXP Community](https://community.nxp.com/community/imx/content?filterID=contentstatus%5Bpublished%5D%7Ecategory%5Bwindows%5D).
 For any Windows related questions, please use the [Microsoft Community](https://social.msdn.microsoft.com/forums/en-US/home?forum=WindowsIoT).